 - Achievable Actions: Set up a series of achievable actions that let you pay off a set amount of your loan every month

 - Realistic: make sure your goals are achievable so you don’t fall at the first hurdle and stop trying

 - Time related: Put a timestamp on what you want to achieve, for example repaying half the debt within 10 years

 It’s pretty obvious by now that planning for those big purchases like a house or a new car are much more achievable if you stick to SMART goals.
 In fact, they’re a great way to focus your time and energy on achieving realistic savings targets that can help you build financial resilience.
 Whatever you want to achieve, a SMART roadmap can be a great way to get to your destination.

 We all want to be debt free, and taking out an affordable loan can be a great way to clear smaller debts and start getting smart about your saving.

-At Salad Money we offer fair and affordable loans to key workers to help you take back control.
+At Salad Money we offer fair and affordable loans to employed people across the UK to help you take back control.
 You can apply online at any time and we’ll normally make a decision within 15 minutes via Open Banking so you can start getting your debts under control.